Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: LES-FVM for Burgers' equation

-is chosen based on the CFL condition for $v_k$ with $C = 0.4$.
+is chosen based on the CFL condition for $u_k$ with $C = 0.4$.
 Both equations use the same time step.
 While the time stepping scheme is of first order accuracy only, it has the advantage of only requiring one evaluation of the right-hand side per time step.
-This simplifies the injection procedure, where the sub-filter flux from DNS is injected into the LES equation.
-It would be more complicated to inject the DNS solution into the LES equation for higher order schemes with multiple stages per time step.
+This simplifies the injection procedure, where the residual flux from DNS is injected into the LES-FVM equation.
+It would be more complicated to inject the DNS solution into the LES-FVM equation for higher order schemes with multiple stages per time step.